 Graphics@hq.doe.gov.
 Please allow several days or longer for this review to proceed, this is not an on-demand, dedicated service.

-If possible please start by working with your DOE supporting office before initiating this review to find out if and what they want as far as recognition for their involvement.
-It is simpler if the DOE office initiates the DOE seal/logo usage request, but not required.
+If possible please start by working directly with the DOE office whose official involvement is being represented/recognized.
+Their input is critical in determining if and how an official graphical identifier could be used to recognize their involvement.
+It is simpler for all parties if the DOE office has determined they do want such recognition done before initiating a formal review. initiates the DOE seal/logo usage request, but not required.
 Requests where a recipient does not have contact information for the DOE organization whose involvement is being recognized may take longer and be harder to process.

 2) What is the association between the Department and this external entity or non-DOE usage?
 Why should the artwork be there?
 Please provide brief information, but enough so a reviewer can understand the official relationship between this external usage and the Department.